Apple Galette with Lard Crust

 This is a free form pie and quite easy to make.
 I have written this recipe out with an apple crumble filling but you can substitute the fruit filling out for anything, I also like peaches and blueberries, but don't be afraid to get creative!
 I give the amount of lard in grams as it is meant to be weighed out.
 For apples, choose something not too sweet that has some tang.
 I recently used Red Prince apples and was quite happy with them.

 If you haven't tried a pie crust made with lard, you are really missing out.
 Before starting our farming adventure, I thought shortening and lard were basically the same thing, taste wise.
 In case you are unaware, shortening is from vegetable oil while lard is from rendered pig fat.
 Anyway, I had made a terrible mistake.
 I naively believed butter was the only thing to use for a tasty pie crust as I really don't like the taste of vegetable shortening.
 However, once we had our pigs butchered, I wanted to revisit my assumption, and my world was pleasantly flipped on its head.
 A pie crust made with lard is simply heavenly.
-It is moist yet chewy, not oily, and simply scrumptious.
+It is moist yet crunchy, not oily, and simply scrumptious.
 Give this recipe a try and learn the deliciousness of baking with lard.

 1 1/2 cups all purpose flour, unbleached